 When you hire the right personal injury lawyer, they will understand whether your case would benefit from expert testimony, and they will know reputable experts they can call to help.
 They will also have the financial resources to hire experts.

-If you were hurt in any type of accident in Washington state and think your claim could benefit from expert testimony, contact the attorneys at Davis Law Group, P.S., today.
+If you were hurt in any type of accident in Washington state and think your claim could benefit from expert testimony, contact the award-winning personal injury attorneys at Davis Law Group, P.S., today.
 A attorney on our legal team will review the circumstances of your case to determine if you have grounds for a claim.

 For a free case evaluation, contact us today at (206) 727-4000, use the chat feature below or fill out the form on this page to get started.